sth-larp/deus-mobile/docs/bootstrap.md

 ## Set up browser emulation

-To run application in browser (not all plugins are supported):
+To run application in browser with auto-reload on changes (not all plugins are supported):

-    ionic run browser
+    ionic serve

 ## Set up Android app